yfu/yfu.github.io/_posts/2020-07-28-minimum-moves-to-move-a-box-to-their-target-location.md

 ---
 layout: single
-title:  "1263.
-Minimum Moves to Move a Box to Their Target Location"
+title:  "Minimum Moves to Move a Box to Their Target Location"
 excerpt: ""
 categories: []
 tags: [leetcode]